mmuellersoppart/MAMSVectors/README.md

 # MAMSVectors

-A package that redefines a few Core Graphics types for SwiftUI's canvas.
+A vector package that redefines a few Core Graphics types for SwiftUI's canvas.

 ## Overview